Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$: Introduction

 \subsection{Related Work}

+Clustering problems on static data have been widely studied in various areas, such as the minimum distortion problem in data compression~\cite{gersho2012vector}, facility location problems~\cite{drezner1996facility}, and $k$-means clustering in pattern recognition~\cite{likas2003global}, among many others~\cite{xu2005survey}.
+However, recent advances in geographic information systems have led to growing interest in developing \emph{dynamic} clustering algorithms for ensembles of moving objects or for data points that evolve over time.
+Applications of dynamic clustering include coverage control for mobile sensing networks~\cite{cortes2004coverage,sharma2011entropy,xu2013clustering}, the development of automatic deployment and tracking/monitoring algorithms for surveillance systems~\cite{frazzoli2004decentralized,zhang2008continuous}, modeling database demand variability and data placement in web applications~\cite{ghanbari2011tracking,etesami2024distributed}, clustering spatio-temporal brain signal dynamics~\cite{nunez2006electric}, and traffic routing through traffic-flow clustering~\cite{sheu2002fuzzy}.

-Multiagent averaging dynamics have been studied extensively from a control perspective through various models with applications in distributed coordination and formation \cite{hendrickx2012convergence,jadbabaie2003coordination}, animal flocking \cite{chazelle2014convergence}, and opinion dynamics \cite{degroot1974reaching,friedkin1999social,hegselmann2002opinion}.
-While averaging dynamics were initially used to model consensus in multiagent systems (e.g., robotic rendezvous \cite{bullo2009distributed} or consensus in social networks \cite{degroot1974reaching}), these models were later extended to study disagreement (clustering) in addition to consensus.
-For instance, in the context of opinion dynamics, Friedkin and Johnsen were the first to take this approach by proposing a model that captures opinion polarization into multiple clusters \cite{friedkin1999social}.
-This model was later extended by Hegselmann and Krause \cite{hegselmann2002opinion}, and is known to belong to a broader class of bounded-confidence dynamics \cite{bernardo2024bounded}.
-Unfortunately, analyzing the convergence and limit points of such dynamics poses major challenges, in contrast to standard averaging models, whose convergence properties can often be studied using classical tools from Markov chains or graph theory.
-These difficulties become even more pronounced when additional stochasticity is present in the evolution of the dynamics.
+From a different perspective, dynamic clustering has also emerged in a wide range of multi-agent averaging dynamics, which have been studied extensively from a control-theoretic viewpoint, with applications ranging from distributed coordination and formation~\cite{hendrickx2012convergence,jadbabaie2003coordination}, to modeling animal flocking patterns~\cite{chazelle2014convergence}, and to opinion dynamics~\cite{degroot1974reaching,friedkin1999social,hegselmann2002opinion}.
+While averaging dynamics were initially used to model consensus in multi-agent systems (e.g., robotic rendezvous~\cite{bullo2009distributed} or consensus in social networks~\cite{degroot1974reaching}), these models were later extended to study disagreement (clustering) in addition to consensus.

+For instance, in the context of opinion dynamics, Friedkin and Johnsen were the first to adopt this approach, proposing a dynamical system that captures opinion polarization into multiple clusters~\cite{friedkin1999social}.
+This model was later extended by Hegselmann and Krause~\cite{hegselmann2002opinion} and belongs to the broader class of bounded-confidence dynamics~\cite{bernardo2024bounded}.
+Beyond bounded-confidence models, dynamic clustering has also been studied in broader classes of nonlinear and signed interaction systems, where antagonistic or repulsive interactions naturally lead to the emergence of multiple opinion groups~\cite{altafini2013consensus,bernardo2024bounded}.
+Analyzing the convergence and limit points of such dynamics, however, poses major challenges compared to standard averaging models, whose convergence properties can often be studied using classical tools from Markov chains or graph theory.
+These difficulties become even more pronounced when additional stochasticity is introduced into the dynamics~\cite{wang2017noisy,dey20252r}.